imvenkip/cortx-motr-1/scripts/provisioning/README.md

 Building and running Mero
 -------------------------

-If necessary _Vagrant_ plugins are installed (see _Requirements_ section above) mero sources should be shared over _NFS_ on each VM.
+If all necessary _Vagrant_ plugins are installed (see _Requirements_ section above) mero sources should be shared over _NFS_ on each VM.
 If, for some reason, _Vagrant_ hasn't been able to configure the _NFS_ share it is still possible to copy mero sources to VM with the help of `vagrant-scp` plugin: